jorgegv/rage1/doc/MAPGEN.md

 Output:

-- One GDATA file per screen, inside a given output directory
+- One GDATA file per screen, inside the screen output directory.
+Each screen GDATA file contains all BTILES that form the screen, HOTZONE definitions (which connect to adjacent screens) and positioning data for all items of any type

-- Each GDATA contains all BTILES that form the screen, HOTZONE definitions (which connect to adjacent screens) and positioning data for all items of both types
+- One single GDATA file with all flow rules needed for HOTZONEs, inside the flow rules output directory

 Remarks:

 - Only non-empty screens are generated.
 Even if the map is MxN screens in size, empty screens will not be generated

-### MAPGEN design hints
+### MAPGEN design hints for BTILE matching

 The main map will be processed in 8x8 cells.